Dynamic Game Semantics: Introduction

-Game semantics is often said to be a \emph{dynamic} and \emph{intensional} semantics because a category of games is usually not well-pointed, and plays of a game may be regarded as ``dynamic interactions'' between the participants of the game.
-Nevertheless, it has been employed mainly as \emph{denotational semantics} \cite{winskel1993formal,gunter1992semantics}, and thus it is in particular \emph{sound}: If two terms evaluate to the same value, then their denotations are identical.
-As a consequence, existing game semantics $\llbracket \_ \rrbracket_{\mathcal{G}}$ is actually \emph{static} and \emph{extensional} in the sense that if there is a reduction $\mathsf{M_1 \to M_2}$ in syntax, then the equation $\llbracket \mathsf{M_1} \rrbracket_{\mathcal{G}} = \llbracket \mathsf{M_2} \rrbracket_{\mathcal{G}}$ holds in the semantics (i.e., it does not capture the dynamics $\mathsf{M_1 \to M_2}$ or the intensional difference between $\mathsf{M_1}$ and $\mathsf{M_2}$).
-Concretely, it cannot satisfy a DCP.
+Game semantics is often said to be an \emph{intensional}, \emph{dynamic} semantics for a category of games and strategies is usually not well-pointed, and plays of a game may be regarded as `intensional, dynamic interactions' between the participants of the game.
+However, it has been employed as denotational semantics, and thus it is in particular \emph{sound}: If two programs evaluate to the same value, then their denotations in conventional game semantics are identical.
+Consequently, conventional game semantics $\llbracket \_ \rrbracket_{\mathcal{G}}$ is actually \emph{extensional} and \emph{static} in the sense that if there is a reduction $\mathsf{M_1 \to M_2}$ in syntax, then the equation $\llbracket \mathsf{M_1} \rrbracket_{\mathcal{G}} = \llbracket \mathsf{M_2} \rrbracket_{\mathcal{G}}$ holds in the semantics (i.e., it does not capture the dynamics $\mathsf{M_1 \to M_2}$ or the intensional difference between $\mathsf{M_1}$ and $\mathsf{M_2}$).
+In other words, it is \emph{not} intensional or dynamic in the sense that it does not satisfy DCPs.

-\if0 Let us remark here that we are not underestimating the static point of view; rather, we are trying to capture the complementary, less developed aspect of computation.
-Note that soundness is a natural and the most basic property of semantics of computation from the static point of view.
-Moreover the tightest static correspondence between syntax and semantics, called \emph{full abstraction}, is quit insightful and useful; e.g., this property is what makes game semantics a powerful tool for computer assisted verification and program analysis under the name of \emph{algorithmic game semantics}. \fi

-Hence, we need a more dynamic and intensional variant of games and strategies so that they satisfy DCPs for programming languages.
-To get some insights to develop such games and strategies, let us see how existing game semantics fails to be dynamic and intensional.
-In a word, it is because the ``internal communication'' between strategies for their composition is \emph{a priori} hidden, and so the resulting strategy is always in \emph{normal form}.
-For instance, the composition $\mathit{succ} ; \mathit{double} : N \Rightarrow N$ of the two strategies $\mathit{succ} : N \Rightarrow N$ and $\mathit{double} : N \Rightarrow N$
+Therefore, to establish mathematics of senses, we need to introduce a more dynamic, intensional refinement of games and strategies so that it satisfies DCPs for logical systems and programming languages.
+To get some insights to develop such games and strategies, let us see how conventional game semantics fails to be dynamic or intensional.
+The point in a word is that `internal communication' between strategies for their composition is \emph{a priori} `hidden', and thus the resulting strategy is always in `normal form'.
+For instance, the composition $\mathit{succ} ; \mathit{double} : N \multimap N$ of strategies $\mathit{succ} : N \multimap N$ and $\mathit{double} : N \multimap N$, implementing the successor and the doubling (linear) functions, respectively,